-Whether you’re a fully-fledged vegan or vegetarian or fancy a day off the meat, Glasgow is brimming with top notch restaurants serving vegan and vegetarian food.
-We’ve rounded up some of the best places in the city along with some eateries serving some pretty impressive vegetarian and vegan options on their menu that are worth trying.
+Whether you’re a fully-fledged vegan or vegetarian or fancy a day off the meat, Glasgow is brimming with top-notch restaurants serving vegan and vegetarian food.
+We’ve rounded up some of the city’s best places and eateries serving some pretty impressive vegetarian and vegan options on their menu that are worth trying.
 They’re so good, they’ll have many a carnivore getting more than a little confused…

 1. Mono